BITS Pilani

-Birla Institute of Technology & Science, Pilani (Jhunjhunu) (BITS Pilani, Jhunjhunu) is a deemed university in Pilani, Jhunjhunu district, Rajasthan, India.
+The Birla Institute of Technology and Science, Pilani (BITS Pilani) is a private deemed university in Pilani, Rajasthan, India.
 It focuses primarily on higher education and research in engineering and sciences.
-After expansion to a campus in Dubai, it has become the first international deemed university, spearheading in science, engineering, management and research with five established campuses and 15 academic departments.

-The institute is backed by the Aditya Birla Group and is one of the first six institutes to be awarded the Institute of Eminence status in 2018.
-BITS conducts the All-India computerized entrance examination, BITSAT (BITS Admission Test).
-Admission is purely assessed by the BITSAT examination.
-The fully residential institute is privately supported.
+BITS Pilani was one of the first six institutes in India to be declared Institution of Eminence.
+According to 2012 data, BITS Pilani has an acceptance rate (on-campus) of 1.47%, making it one of the most exclusive technical universities in the world.

 The institute was established in its present form in 1964.
 During this period, the institute's transformation from a regional engineering college to a national university was backed by G.D.
 Birla.
-The university has expanded its campuses from Pilani (Jhunjhunu) to Sancoale (South Goa), Hyderabad, Dubai and Mumbai.
-Through its highly successful and widespread alumni network spanning globally across varied fields, BITS Pilani has made a significant impact on corporates, academia, research, entrepreneurship, arts and social activism.
+The university has expanded its campuses from Pilani to Dubai, Goa, Hyderabad and Mumbai.
+After expansion to a campus in Dubai, it has become the first international deemed university, spearheading research in science and engineering with four established campuses and fifteen academic departments.
+Backed by the Aditya Birla Group, the institute secures extramural research funds from industries and various government agencies.

+Admissions to on-campus programs are solely merit-based and assessed by the entrance examinations conducted by BITS.
+It is one of the few institutions in India that do not have any reservation policies in their admission criteria.

 History

 Inception

-The Birla Education Trust was founded in 1929; the intermediate college became a degree college and later offered postgraduate courses.
-The masters programme in electronics began in 1955.
+Founded in 1929, the Birla Education Trust established an intermediate college, followed by the addition of Science and Pharmacy colleges in 1943 and 1950 respectively.
+The Birla College of Engineering, offering degree programs in electrical and mechanical engineering was started in 1946.
+The master's program in electronics was introduced in 1955.
+In 1964, the Birla Colleges of Science, Engineering and Pharmacy were incorporated to form the Birla Institute of Technology and Science (BITS).

 Reacting to early criticism about the project, contemporary advisor Thomas Drew said:

 BITS Pilani became a deemed university established under Section 3 of the UGC Act, 1956 by notification No. F.12-23/63.U-2 of 18 June 1964.
 In its formative years, the Institute tied up with the Massachusetts Institute of Technology (MIT), Boston, USA.
-It adopted semester system, modular structure of courses, continuous and internal evaluation, letter grading and the likes.
-It also created linkages with the industries which yielded structured “Practice School” as an integral component of education.
+It adopted a semester system, modular structure of courses, continuous and internal evaluation, letter grading and the likes.
+It also created linkages with the industries which yielded structured “Practice Schools” as an integral component of education.

-In 1964, the Birla Colleges of Humanities, Commerce, Engineering, Pharmacy and Science were merged to form the Birla Institute of Technology & Science.
-The board provided direction in developing a curriculum, selecting equipment, upgrading the library and recruiting (and training) an Indian faculty.
+The Institute board provided direction in developing a curriculum, selecting equipment, upgrading the library and recruiting (and training) an Indian faculty.
 To quicken the pace of reform he convinced C. R. Mitra to be the new director of the institute.
 Mitra advocated a "practice school" internship program as a requirement for faculty and students.
 The Practice School Program is still a requirement for students in BITS.

-According to Robert Kargon and Stuart Leslie:
+According to American historians Robert Kargon and Stuart Leslie:

-The acceptance rate of BITS Pilani is 1.47% based on the data of BITSAT 2012.

 Like Berkeley, BITS Pilani has also experienced student activism.
-BITS Pilani had to be shut down multiple times because of student strikes during 1973, 1980, and 1985.
+BITS Pilani had to be shut down multiple times because of student strikes in 1973, 1980, 1985 and 2017.